 Available to work

 If you are not available, your eligibility can be impacted.
-Common reasons you may not be available to work include vacation, caring for an ill family member, lack of childcare, transportation, etc. If you are not available to work due to the impact of COVID-19, you may still be eligible for benefits.
+Common reasons you may not be available to work include vacation, caring for an ill family member, lack of childcare, transportation, etc.

 Accept suitable work